Andriivskyi Descent: Saint Andrew's Church

-Another attraction of Andrew's Descent is the baroque Saint Andrew's Church.
-It is located atop a hill overlooking the Podil neighborhood from Andrew's Descent.
+Another attraction of Saint Andrew's Descent is the baroque Saint Andrew's Church.
+It is located atop a hill overlooking the Podil neighborhood from Saint Andrew's Descent.
 The idea to construct the Saint Andrew's Church came from the Russian Tsaress Elizabeth Petrovna.
 When she visited Kyiv in 1747–1754, she laid the foundation brick of the church with her own hand, after which the church was constructed, to a design by the imperial architect Bartolomeo Rastrelli.

 As the Tsaress planned to take personal care of the church, the church has no parish, and there is no belltower to call the congregation to divine service.
 But she died before the construction ended, so the church was never cared for by Elizabeth Petrovna.
 After Elizabeth's death, the Kyiv court took no interest maintaining in the church, last consecrated in 1767.
 Later, there were not enough funds to maintain the church, which left the maintaining of the church to private and voluntary funds, such as Andrey Muraviov.

 In 1963, Rastrelli's original plans for the building were found in Vienna, Austria.
 This made it possible to reconstruct the original images on the building.
 The plan of restoration was carried out in the 1970s, overlooked by the main architect-restorer, V. Korneyeva.
 Since 1968, the church has been opened as a museum to tourists and visitors.
 From 2008 to 2018, the church was owned by the Ukrainian Autocephalous Orthodox Church, but since then it was transferred to the Ecumenichal Patriarchate of Constantinople.